-Aastrom has developed proprietary processes and device technology that may enable increased efficiency of vector-mediated gene transfer into cells as compared to conventional procedures.
+We have developed proprietary processes and device technology that may enable increased efficiency of vector-mediated ex vivo gene transfer into cells as compared to conventional procedures.
 This directed-motion gene transfer or gene loading technology has potential application in most cell and tissue types and most vector technologies.
-Aastrom intends to develop products based upon its gene loading technology.
-Development of additional products, however, will require Aastrom to raise additional funds or to seek collaborative partners, or both, to finance related research and development activities, as to which there can be no assurance of success.
-Furthermore, due to the uncertainties involved, Aastrom is unable to estimate the length of time such development may take.
-If successfully developed into products, Aastrom believes that such products could facilitate the advancement of numerous gene therapy protocols into the clinic and ultimately the market.
-Aastrom has exclusive rights to issued U.S. patents, and has additional applications pending, for this technology.
+Subject to the availability of funding, we intend to develop products based upon our gene loading technology.
+Development of additional products, however, will require us to raise additional funds or to seek collaborative partners, or both, to finance related research and development activities, as to which there can be no assurance of success.
+Furthermore, due to the uncertainties involved, we are unable to estimate the length of time such development may take.
+If successfully developed into products, we believe that such products could facilitate the advancement of numerous gene therapy protocols into the clinic and ultimately the market.
+We have exclusive rights to issued U.S. patents, and have additional applications pending, for this technology.
 See "Aastrom Product Candidates For Ex Vivo Gene Therapy."